Scarlet Finale! (Demo)

-Eri felt bothered by something.
-Up till now she had remained silent while hanging unto Faith's waist.
-The city had been completely empty even as they rushed across the streets but she had caught a glimpse of something curious.
+Something was bothering Eri.
+Up till now, she had remained silent while hanging unto Faith's waist.
+The city had been empty even as they rushed across the streets, but she had caught a glimpse of something curious.

 “What is it?”

 Faith didn't have the time to turn around and look at what Eri was looking at.
 Going at this speed, he was too focused looking at what was in front of him.
-He knew this may be one of the most dangerous times specially because the city looked empty at first glance.
-It was the kind of situation where you never know what could come after you and from where.
+He knew that especially because the city seemed empty at first glance, this was one of the most dangerous situations to be in.
+It was the kind of situation where you had no way to tell what could come after you and from where.

 They had been riding for a while.
 Come to think of it, this city was quite big.
-It wasn't until recently that they had left the desolate grassy road that led to the organization's castle and finally entered the zone with tall buildings.
+It wasn't until recently that they had left the desolate grassy road that led to the organization's castle and finally entered the zone with tall structures surrounding them all over.

 “I think there’s someone following us!”